 “Process” or “Processing” or “Processed” or “Processes” means, as applicable, any operation or set of operations performed upon Personal Data, whether or not by automatic means, such as collecting, recording, using, organizing, structuring, storing, adapting or altering, retrieving, disclosing by transmission, disseminating or otherwise making available, aligning or combining, restricting, erasing, or purging.

-“Special Category Data” means Personal Data revealing racial or ethnic origin, criminal history, political opinions, religious or philosophical beliefs, sexual orientation, trade union membership, or health, genetic, or biometric data, or data pertaining to a child or minor.
+“Special Category Data” (also known as “Sensitive Personal Data”) means Personal Data revealing racial or ethnic origin, criminal history, political opinions, religious or philosophical beliefs, sexual orientation, trade union membership, precise geolocation, or health, genetic, or biometric data, or data pertaining to a child or minor.

+Jump limits the Personal Data it collects to what is necessary.
 Jump will only use Personal Data when Data Protection Laws allow Jump to do so.
 Personal Data shall be Processed in a manner that is adequate, relevant, and not excessive in relation to the intended business purpose(s) of such Processing.
-Jump’s bases for Processing Personal Data may include:

 - Processing is necessary for compliance with a legal obligation to which Jump is subject;